rpensch/genome_analysis/wiki.md

 Reads preprocessing of the genomic Illumina reads was performed with Trimmomatic.
 Since the reads have been preprocessed already, there was not much left to correct, but because the per base sequence quality still dropped a little bit towards the end of the reads, trailing was used to remove low quality bases at the ends.

 After trimming the quality was evaluated with FastQC one more time.
 118589 sequences were discarded in each of the two files.
-This should not cause any problems in the future since the Illumina reads will be used to assemble the genome together with Nanopore reads which means there will most likely be more than enough data available to generate the assembly.
-In general, the quality has improved in the way that the per base sequence quality score towards the end of the reads is now better.
+This should not cause any problems since the Illumina reads would be used to assemble the genome together with Nanopore reads which means there would most likely be more than enough data available to generate the assembly.
+In general, the quality has improved in the way that the per base sequence quality score towards the end of the reads is now a lot better.
 FastQC does raise a warning in sequence length distribution which was expected since the reads will low quality at the ends were shortened and now the reads do not have the same length anymore.

 #### Other Questions: